By definition, a project is a temporary endeavor used to create a unique deliverable.

 - Sound, etc.

-However, HacknPlan does add a few elements to task management that not all similar platforms have, such as linking task dependencies.
+As far as task management goes, it’s your standard fare task card drag-and-dropping that all Kanban workflows utilize.
+However, HacknPlan does add a few elements that not all similar platforms have, such as linking task dependencies.

-When creating a task, you can list which other activities must be completed before it can be unlocked.
+This means that when you’re creating a task, you can list which other activities must be completed before it can be unlocked.

 The GDM serves as your main game design document — the most crucial piece of documentation for defining the project vision and keeping everyone on the same page.

-This turns the normally static and disparate document into a dynamic and interlinked part of the development process.
+HacknPlan’s GDM feature streamlines this documentation by linking it with task management.
+This turns a normally static and disparate document into a dynamic and interlinked part of the development process.

-Available platforms: Web
+Available platforms: web

 Codecks is yet another game development-specific project management tool, only this one has a unique spin — trading cards.